jdandridge/eComm/README.md

 Build an Ecommerce Wedsite with Django //
-Part 3
+Part 4 -
-Imporving the UI
+Creating an order summary